lucee/lucee-docs/docs/03.reference/02.tags/location/tag.md

 ---
 title: <cflocation>
 id: tag-location
-related:
 categories:
+- core
+description: Redirect the current request to another URL.
 ---

+Redirect the current request to another URL.

-Opens a CFML page or HTML file.
-For example, you might use cflocation to specify a standard message or response that you use in several applications.
-Use the addToken attribute to verify client requests.
+For example, you might use [[tag-location]] to specify a standard message or response that you use in several applications.

+Use the `addToken` attribute to verify client requests.